socketsupply/sockets.sh/src/docs/guide-fte.md

 ### From Create Socket App

-Installing Socket Runtime from [Create Socket App](https://github.com/socketsupply/create-socket-app) will be instantly familiar to anyone who has used React's `Create React App`.
-To use Create Socket App you’ll need to have Node 16.0.0 or later version installed on your computer.
+Installing `Socket Runtime` from [Create Socket App](https://github.com/socketsupply/create-socket-app) will be instantly familiar to anyone who has used React's `Create React App`.
+To use Create Socket App you’ll need to have **Node 16.0.0** or later version installed on your computer.

-The idea is to provide a few basic boilerplates and some strong opinions so you can get coding on a production quality app as quickly as possible.
+The idea is to provide a few basic boilerplates and some strong opinions so you can get coding on a production-quality app as quickly as possible.
 Create an empty directory and try one of the following commands...

 <tonic-tabs selected="tab-csa-npx" id="get-csa">